-- Database maintains an in-memory buffer of data blocks - When a new block is needed, if buffer is full an existing block needs to be removed from buffer - If the block chosen for removal has been updated, it must be output to disk - If a block with uncommitted updates is output to disk, log records with undo information for the updates are output to the log on stable storage first - (Write ahead logging) - No updates should be in progress on a block when it is output to disk.
-Can be ensured as follows. - Before writing a data item, transaction acquires exclusive lock on block containing the data item - Lock can be released once the write is completed. - Such locks held for short duration are called latches. - Before a block is output to disk, the system acquires an exclusive latch on the block - Ensures no update can be in progress on the block
+- If a block with uncommitted updates is output to disk, log records with undo information for the updates are output to the log on stable storage first - (Write ahead logging) - No updates should be in progress on a block when it is output to disk.
+Can be ensured as follows. - Before writing a data item, transaction acquires exclusive lock on block containing the data item - Lock can be released once the write is completed. - Such locks held for short duration are called latches.

+To output a block to disk